 Jada Pinkett Smith

-Jada Pinkett Smith swoon-worthy pixie cut has a few well-placed honeyed streaks along her matted down side part.
+Jada Pinkett Smith's swoon-worthy pixie cut has a few well-placed honeyed streaks along her matted down side part.
 For maximum staying power, secure your style with Ouai Matte Pomade ($24).